duckduckgo/zeroclickinfo-fathead/lib/fathead/itext7/README.md

 Dependencies:
 -----
 This script requires python 3 along with the requests and Beautiful Soup 4 libraries.
+The libraries can be installed using pip3 install -r requirements.txt